th0ng/th0ng/README.md

-- 👋 Hi, I’m @th0ng
+- 👋 Hi, I’m @th0ng.
-- 👀 I’m interested and currently learning in Web Development
+- 👀 I’m interested and currently learning Full-Stack.
-- 💞️ I’m looking for a job
+- 💞️ I’m looking for a job..
 - 📫 How to reach me thonghoangdanh@gmail.com

 <!---